 ‘Gunfire everywhere.’
 3 injured in Miami-Dade shooting, sheriff’s office says

-Three people were rushed to the hospital Thursday afternoon, two with serious injuries, after “gunfire everywhere” erupted in a residential area of the Gladeview neighborhood, deputies say.
+Three people were taken to the hospital Thursday, two with serious injuries, after “gunfire everywhere” in a residential area of the Gladeview neighborhood, deputies say.

 Worried residents told dispatchers they saw a man with a gun walking around and knocking on at least one door, according to dispatch audio on Broadcastify.com.
 Deputies found three people shot, one possibly in the leg and another in the back.